top of page

 One of the 10 principles of intuitive eating (IE) is honoring your hunger.
 We’ve covered a few aspects of IE so far: what IE is, why satisfaction with eating is important, how joyful movement vs. exercise makes a difference, and how to reject diet mentality and quiet that inner food police voice in our heads.

-Today we’re going to focus on hunger.
-You might think: “that’s easy, stomach growls = time to eat.”
+When it comes to recognizing hunger, you might think: "That’s easy, stomach growls = time to eat."
 But it’s not always so simple.
 How many times have you felt hungry but put it off to finish a task?
-Or put if off because dinnertime, or the next time your diet said it was OK to eat, was X hours away?
-Or because you “shouldn’t” be hungry yet because you just ate?
+Or put it off because dinnertime, or the next time your diet said it was OK to eat, was X hours away?
+Or because you “shouldn’t” be hungry yet because you just recently ate?

-Then there is the issue: what if you never feel hungry often?
+Then there is the issue: what if you don't feel hungry often?
 What if you don’t experience that stomach gurgling?
 Or feel like you forget to eat?

 I’ll get to these questions but first, I think it will be helpful to learn a little more about our hunger cues.